real-xinu/xkdb/README.md

 If a stub doesn't exist for your board, please read the instructions in [PORTING](PORTING.md).

+Once you figure this out, you can do one of the following.
+Either follow the steps below to manually setup XKDB, or, use the tool xkdb_builder.
+You will need to reference the XKDB folder and your XINU folder in doing so.

 1. **Compile appropriate stub into your xinu build**

    Move `stub/<arch>-stub.c` into `system/<arch>-stub.c`.